Skip to content

 From Documentation-Last to Context-First

-• Traditional: Documentation as an afterthought
+• Traditional: Documentation as an afterthought, stale by the next sprint

 Before beginning your migration, assess your current state and readiness: